lukeggchapman/resume/content/experience/2019-assignar.md

 endDate: '2019-01-04'
 ---

-Assignar is operations management software for the construction industry.
-My role was to work on the mobile and web applications.
-During this time I introduced React modules, open source methodologies and improved build tooling.
-My experience at previous start-ups was invaluable to helping the product grow and the team to adopt good software life-cycle standards.
+Joined a small team of developers working on mobile and web applications for a start-up specialising in operations management software for the construction industry.
+During this time I introduced React componentry, open source methodologies and improved build tooling.
+As the business grew rapidly my previous start-up experience was invaluable to helping the product grow and for the team to adopt good software life-cycle standards (Scrum), configuring Atlassian's JIRA for company wide use.

-Took on the responsibility of leading a team of five including one working remotely to build a work scheduling web application for Assignar's administrating platform.
-During this time I helped the company adopt scrum methods and configured Atlassian's JIRA for company wide use.
-I worked closely with the design team to deliver clear specifications for the new product, and worked alongside the QA lead to ensure we were adhering to strict software testing standards.
+I later took on the responsibility of leading a team of 5 including 1 working remotely to build a work scheduling web application.
+I ensured the team worked closely with the design and QA teams to deliver clear specifications whilst also adhering to strict software testing standards.